arachnetech/homebridge-mqttthing/README.md

     "caption": "<label (optional)>",
     "topics":
     {
-        "getSmokeDetected":      "<topic used to provide contact sensor state>" "getStatusActive":       "<topic used to provide 'active' status (optional)>", "getStatusFault":        "<topic used to provide 'fault' status (optional)>", "getStatusTampered":     "<topic used to provide 'tampered' status (optional)>",
+        "getSmokeDetected":      "<topic used to provide smoke sensor state>" "getStatusActive":       "<topic used to provide 'active' status (optional)>", "getStatusFault":        "<topic used to provide 'fault' status (optional)>", "getStatusTampered":     "<topic used to provide 'tampered' status (optional)>",